 2015 – 2016

 Through an exchange agreement with the Mid-Penninsula Regional Open Space District, 42 acres of land that was originally planted to grapes before prohibition is acquired at Monte Bello.
 In 2016, Paul Draper retires at age 80, after 47 years as winemaker.
-Mark Vernon is promoted to CEO, and David Amadia to President.
+Mark Vernon is promoted to CEO.
 Ridge purchases Whitton Ranch, a 36-acre parcel which is the heart of the Geyserville wine.

 Stay up-to-date with the latest RIDGE news, wine releases, and special offers - join our mailing list.